-I nodded my head slowly.
+I nod my head slowly.
 “Point taken.”

 I chose this restaurant because it has a comfortable ambiance that makes you feel at home.
 The food tastes good without being pricey, the staff is friendly and the service is great.
 Paintings of forests and mountains lined the beige walls.
-The man left us after leading us to a table covered in white.
+The man leaves us after leading us to a table covered in white.

 “We should at least talk to each other, we’re going to be partners for the whole year after all.
 How about this, let’s ask each other questions in turn.
 You can go first.”
-I grinned at her.
+I grin at her.

 “I am so I’ll go first.
 Are you single?”